kennedywai/ShayangYeVoiceInteractionRobot/README.md

-# Phantom Weather App for Android
+#Weather and Voice Recognition App for Android